DOJO004/DOJO004/README.md

 - 👋 Hi, I’m @DOJO004
 - 🖥️ I’m Frountend Engineer
-- 💎 I’m use Rails,React
+- 💎 I’m use Rails,React,TypeScript
 - 🌿Follow my blog https://chendojo004.com/
 <!---
 DOJO004/DOJO004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.